Heuristical and numerical considerations for the carbuncle phenomenon: Discussion of the test cases for the numerical investigation of the carbuncle

 In gas dynamics, a popular test case for the carbuncle is the flow around a cylindrical obstacle~\cite{chauvat05,michael-carbuncle,kim03,park-kwon,pandolfi,quirk,sanders98}.
 In the shallow water case, a similar test would be the flow around a cylindrical bridge pier.
 We chose a pier with radius~\(r=1\).
 As computational domain we employ a third of the annulus with inner radius~\(r=1\) and outer radius~\(R=2\).
 Since the interesting part of the flow is the inflow region, we restrict the domain in angular direction to~\(\frac{2\pi}{3},\frac{4\pi}{3}\).
 The domain is discretized with 150 cells in the radial direction and 800 cells in the angular direction.
 The initial flow is set to the inflow state everywhere.
 At the pier we employ wall boundary conditions, at the other boundaries first order extrapolation.

 Although, in principle, it is possible to do comparisons for blunt body flow also in the gas dynamics case\cite{habil-kemm}, here we restrict our investigation to shallow water.
 Since we want to start with the initial flow set to the inflow state, we could employ the gas dynamics version of the Osher scheme only for subsonic inflow.
 Thus, in this paper, we only show results for the shallow water case.
+For the inflow we choose Froude number~\(F\!r=5\).